 The terms of the preceding paragraph do not prevent the parties from taking any proceedings with respect to the interpretation, application or enforcement of existing Agreement provisions.

+4A.
+Relationship with the NES

+In the event of an inconsistency between the NES and the Agreement, and the NES provides a greater benefit to an employee, the NES provision wilt apply to the extent of the inconsistency.

 Definitions

 Unless the context otherwise indicates or requires the several expressions hereunder defined shall have their respective meanings assigned to them: